 The shelf has a small kink on either side (Fig.2-20).
 To remove the shelf, line these up with the stops in the shelf support (Fig.2-21).
-Lift the shelf upwards so that it will pass over the shelf stop (Fig.2-22) and then pull it forwards (Fig.2-23).
+Lift the shelf upwards so that it will pass over the shelf stop and then pull it forwards (Fig.2-22).

-Refit in the reverse order, making sure to push it fully back.
+Refit in the reverse order, making sure to push the shelf fully back.